threefoldtecharchive/info_manual3/wiki/weblets/weblets_vm_presearch.md

 Steps :
 - Set up a VM, see [here](weblets_vm).
 It is recommended to reserve a fix IP.
 You can also try out the planetary network (so reserve a VM without public IP), as long as the node you select is connected to the internet through an IPv4 address that isn't used yet for a Presearch node, you don't explicitly need to reserve a public IPv4 address.
 However, the planetary network is still in beta phase and might generate performance issues.
 - 1 CPU is enough for a PRE node.
-As we still need to install Docker on the VM, please choose 8192 memory size.
+As we still need to install Docker on the VM before deploying a PRE node, please choose 8192 memory size.
 - Once your VM is set up, SSH into our machine.

 ![](img/weblet_vm_overview.png)